 Chicago First Alert Weather: Sunny holiday weekend

-CBS 2 Meteorologist Gerard Jebaily has a check on the extended forecast.
+CBS 2 Chief Meteorologist Albert Ramon has a check on the extended forecast.

 View CBS News In